-Crowdpleasing and oh-so-predictable, “The Express” is a muscular movie with social conscience that portrays Ernie Davis -- the first African-American collegian to win college football’s coveted Heisman Trophy -- as the heir to Martin Luther King and Jackie Robinson.
+Crowdpleasing and oh-so-predictable, “The Express” is a muscular movie with social conscience that portrays Ernie Davis — the first African-American collegian to win college football’s coveted Heisman Trophy — as the heir to Martin Luther King and Jackie Robinson.
 Rob Brown’s performance in the title role is solid and static, but Dennis Quaid’s portrayal of coach Ben Schwartzwalder provides a convincing metaphor for a nation going through a crisis of conscience.
 The sports theme may define the pic’s aud, but emotional content could provide a crossover punch.